 - If used for certain costs, the loan provided through the Paycheck Protection Program will be eligible for loan forgiveness.

 - Specifically—if the employer maintains its payroll—then the portion of the loan used to cover (1) payroll costs, (2) interest on mortgage obligations, (3) rent, and (4) utilities would be forgiven.

 - The CARES Act provided funding for grants to SBA resource partners, including Small Business Development Centers and Women’s Business Centers, to offer counseling, training, and related assistance to small businesses affected by COVID-19.

 - Funds will also be provided for the Minority Business Development Agency to provide these services through Minority Business Centers and Minority Chambers of Commerce.

 - These grants provide support for small businesses and nonprofits impacted experiencing a loss of revenue due to COVID-19.

 - The advance does not need to be repaid under any circumstance and may be used to keep employees on the payroll, to pay for sick leave, meet increased production costs due to supply chain disruptions or pay business obligations, including debts, rent and mortgage payments.

-- Under it, SBA will cover all loan payments on these SBA loans, including principal, interest, and fees, for six months.
+- Under the program, SBA will cover all loan payments on loans, including the principal, interest, and fees, for six months.

 Don’t see an answer to your question?
 You can read more here or contact my Palm Desert Office at (760) 424-8888.